microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 <div id="taskgetInput">
 ### task.getInput <a href="#index">(^)</a>
 Gets the value of an input.
 The value is also trimmed.
-If required is true and the value is not set, the task will fail with an error.
-Execution halts.
+If required is true and the value is not set, it will throw.
 ```javascript
 getInput(name:string, required?:boolean):string
 ```